-Andrew Meehan is individually recommended for family law by both Chambers UK and the Legal 500.
-He is also a Resolution accredited specialist solicitor for divorce cases involving complex financial and property matters.
+He is also the only Resolution accredited specialist solicitor in Harrogate for divorce cases involving complex financial and property matters.

 This article has been prepared with the aim of providing general information only and does not constitute legal advice in relation to any particular situation.
 While we aim to ensure that the information is correct at the date on which it is added to the website, the legal position can change frequently, and content will not always be updated following any relevant changes.
 In addition, everyone’s circumstances are different and this article is provided by way of general information only and must not be relied upon.
 If you require legal advice on a family law issue, please feel free to contact us by emailing firstname.lastname@example.org.
 Harrogate Family Law accepts no liability whatsoever in contract, tort or otherwise for any loss or damage caused by or arising directly or indirectly in connection with any use or reliance on the contents of any part of our website, except to the extent that such liability cannot be excluded by law.